bsahin/800-63C-ImplGuide/800-63C-ImplGuide.md

 In many cases, relying parties do not need to know the full identity of a user.
 Relying parties should only request as much information as they need to complete the transaction requested by the user, and IdPs should limit what information relying parties have access to within a transaction.
 Furthermore, with protocols like OpenID Connect, the attributes of the user can be sent separately from the assertion itself, limiting leakage of this information.

-Pairwise identifiers should be used in place of perisistent or correlatable identifiiers whenever possible.
+Pairwise identifiers should be used in place of persistent or correlatable identifiers whenever possible.
 This limits relying parties in attempts of tracking or identifying individual users across different systems.

 When possible, claim references should be used to communicate identity information rather than raw data.
 For example, if a relying party needs to know whether a user is over eighteen years old, the IdP should respond that the user is over eighteen without sharing the user's age or birthdate.

 #### 5.5 Parallel Authentication

 In some cases a relying party may wish to confirm certain aspects of a user's identity above and beyond what the IdP provides.
 For example, a relying party could verify a user with an IdP, receive a picture of the user, and require that an in-person agent verify that the picture matches the identity of the person authenticating.
 This use case is known as "parallel authentication" because two authentication events are happening in parallel.
-The focus of FAL is primary on the assertions being passed from the IdP to the RP, so most authentication events occuring at the RP would not affect the FAL of the transaction.
+The focus of FAL is primary on the assertions being passed from the IdP to the RP, so most authentication events occurring at the RP would not affect the FAL of the transaction.

 For holder-of-key transactions, the parallel authentication event occurs by verifying both the assertion from the IdP as well as the user's presentation of proof of their personal key attested to in the assertion.

 ### 6. Brokered Identity Management

 Some federated identity architectures are based on brokered identity management, where a single broker intermediates transactions between registered IdPs and RPs.
-In this architecture, each entity in the system only has to register with one broker in order to interoerate with everyone else in the system.
+In this architecture, each entity in the system only has to register with one broker in order to interoperate with everyone else in the system.
 It also means that an IdP can authenticate a user without knowledge of which RP requested the authentication event.

 Recent advances in automated registration processes have made IdP/RP integrations much less onerous than they used to be.
 It is possible for an IdP and RP to register with each other in a very short amount of time without any manual processes.
 This has lessened the value of brokered identity architectures, since interoperability can be simple and fast even without a central broker.